Friends-of-Bramley-Park/friendsofbramleypark.com/README.md

 # friendsofbramleypark.com

-Please follow the instructions below to finish the setup of your new L1nkr site.

-## Installation
+## Develop your Site

-1) Add a LICENSE to your repo.
-2) Clone your version of the template to your local computer:
+1) Clone your repo to your local computer:
 ```shell
 git clone https://github.com/Friends-of-Bramley-Park/friendsofbramleypark.com
 ```
-3) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to your needs.
+2) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to your needs.
 Find more info on the theme [wiki](https://github.com/chrede88/L1nkr/wiki/Configuration).
-4) Build a local version of your site by executing `hugo server` at the root of the repository.
-You can see the site by navigating to `http://localhost:1313/friendsofbramleypark.com/` (actual URL will be outputted in the CLI) in a browser.
+3) Build and run a local version of your site by executing `hugo server --baseURL http://localhost:1313` at the root of the repository.
+4) See the site by navigating to `http://localhost:1313` in a browser (actual URL will be output in the CLI).
+(As you make changes to the codebase, the site will auto-regenerate).
+5) Push your changes to Github - the site will automatically rebuild and redeploy. (see more below).

+---

+## Deploy on Github Pages
+The site is deployed to Github Pages by means of a Github Action workflow that automatically builds and deploys the site.

+The site will be published to the following URL: `https://friendsofbramleypark.com`

+You can find the workflow config here: `.github/workflows//buildDeploy.yml`.

+Enabling the workflow (one-time setup only):

+Go to Settings -> Pages -> Build and deployment -> Set the Source to "Github Actions".

+Next time you push a change to the repo, this workflow will build and deploy the site.

 ---